B'desh PM Sheikh Hasina calls on President Kovind; discusses issues of mutual interest and bilateral cooperation | Politics

 - Bangladesh

-Bangladesh Prime Minister Sheikh Hasina called on President Ram Nath Kovind in Dhaka on Wednesday and the two leaders discussed several issues of mutual interest and bilateral cooperation.
+Bangladesh Prime Minister Sheikh Hasina on Wednesday called on President Ram Nath Kovind in Dhaka on the first day of his three-day visit here and the two leaders discussed several issues of mutual interest and bilateral cooperation.

 President Kovind arrived here earlier in the day on a maiden three-day State Visit during which he will hold talks with his counterpart M Abdul Hamid and attend the golden jubilee celebrations of Bangladesh's independence from Pakistan in 1971.